 This class will explore the nature of race in an effort to understand exactly what race is.
 It seeks to understand why race is such a potent force in American society.
 Close attention will be paid to the relationship between race, power, and social stratification.
 The course will examine the nature of racial conflict and major efforts to combat racial inequality.

 Our climate is rapidly changing.
 Rising sea levels and increasing ocean acidity, higher temperatures, more droughts, melting glaciers, wilder weather patterns, and mounting environmental disasters mean that climate change is increasingly visible in our daily lives.
 What role does human society play in these changes, and what consequences does society suffer as these changes occur?
 This course is an introduction to environmental sociology during which we will employ an intersectional, sociological perspective to look beyond the scientific basis for environmental problems to understand the social roots of environmental issues.
-We will cover a variety of topics in environmental sociology, including new directions in sustainable development and how actors such as corporations, the media, and social movements impact public opinion and environmental issues.
+We will cover a variety of topics in environmental sociology, including how actors such as corporations, the media, and social movements impact public opinion and environmental issues.
 Further, we will critically examine the gendered, racial, and socioeconomic production of disparate environmental risks.
+A primary, central focus of this sociology course is environmental inequality, and students engage with a wide range of theories to examine environmental issues of their own choosing.
+This is not a public policy course.

 Gender structures our daily lives in fundamental ways, yet we are often unaware of its effects.
 For example, why do we associate blue with boys and pink with girls?
 Why do most administrative forms only have two categories (i.e. Male and Female)?
 Why do male doctors, on average, have higher incomes than female doctors?
 The course introduces students to the sociological analysis of gender as a central component of social organization and social inequality in the US context.
 We start by reviewing key sociological concepts that are important to the study of gender.
 Next, we explore the causes and consequences of gender inequalities in important social institutions such as the family, the education system, and the labor market.
 We conclude by considering gender inequality in an international comparative context to understand crosscutting similarities and differences between the US and both high- and low-income contexts.
 This allows us to explore the role social norms and policies play in perpetuating and/or mitigating gender inequalities.